-The Canadian Federation of Forest Owners (CFFO) is made up of two chambers, the Association Chamber and the Corporate Chamber.
+The Canadian Forest Owners (CFO) is made up of two chambers, the Association Chamber and the Corporate Chamber.
 The Association Chamber includes the following provincial woodlot associations: New Brunswick Federation of Woodlot Owners; PEI Woodlot Owners Association;

 Federation of Nova Scotia Woodland Owners; Woodlot Association of Alberta; Woodlot Association of Manitoba; Ontario Woodlot Association; Quebec Federation of Woodlot Owners; and the Private Forest Landowners Association of BC.
 There are currently no woodlot associations in Saskatchewan or Newfoundland.

 The Corporate Chamber includes J.D.
 Irving Ltd., Wagner Forest Management, Acadian Timber, Crabbe Lumber, AV Group New Brunswick, Hancock Forest

 Management and Mosaic Forest Management (forest managers for TimberWest and Island Timberlands).

 A forest owner with less than 2,000 hectares can become a member of CFO through membership in a provincial woodlot association.
 An owner with more than 2,000 hectares can join as a corporate member.

 The CFO is a proud member of the

 International Family Forestry Alliance (IFFA).
 The IFFA is the voice of family forestry worldwide.
 The IFFA’s objective is to promote the development of family forestry and advocate supportive policies.
 IFFA provides recommendations to international forest policy processes and provides a forum for exchange of experience, ideas and information.